wordsmythe/employer-test/README.md

 * Is all employee compensation known within the company?
 * Is employee compensation shared within the team?

+## Organizational Structure

+### Who do people report to?

+* Does every individual have one single manager they report to?

 ## Tech / Tools

+### How are devices supported?

-* What's your policy on personal devices on the network?
+* Are personal devices allowed to connect to the company network?
 * BYOD?
 BYOA?

 ## Diversity

+### How is diversity handled?

 * Composition of team you will be joining?
 * Does your company have an active diversity policy/program?